Vegan Vegetarian Recipes

 1/2 cup (120 ml) boiling water

-1. Peel the bananas and cut them in half crosswise.
-Insert a sturdy wooden skewer deeply into the center of the cut end of the banana halves and place them on a metal baking pan.
-Freeze for 3 to 12 hours.
+1. TO PREPARE THE BANANAS, peel and cut them in half crosswise.
+Insert a wooden skewer deeply into the center of the cut end of each of the bananas, and place them on a metal baking pan.
+Freeze the bananas for several hours or overnight.

-5. When chocolate is thoroughly melted, turn off the heat, and add the sweetened water, stirring until shiny and smooth.
+5. When the chocolate is completely melted, turn off the heat, and add the sweetened water, stirring until the chocolate develops a shiny, smooth consistency.

-A patriotic holiday like 4th of July really deserves a patriotic dessert to top off the celebration with flair.
-Instead of waving a flag, we create a dessert that represents our flag, and savor the patriotic moment.
+A patriotic holiday like 4th of July really deserves a patriotic dessert to top off the celebration with patriotic flair.
+Instead of waving a flag, we create a patriotic dessert that resembles our flag, and we devour it in a patriotic moment.
+If two desserts seem excessive, and you decide on only one sweet finish, choose the red, white, and blue.
+The dazzled diners might even burst into patriotic song with God Bless America or It's a Grand Old Flag!

 STARS AND STRIPES AMERICAN PIE